-Big Bob Gibson Bar-B-Que, in upstate Decatur, Alabama, has been a popular local hangout since 1925.
-In the past decade the place has achieved national fame on the coat tails of the acclaim slathered on Chef Chris Lilly and his Big Bob Gibson Bar-B-Que competition team.
-Big Bob's now has two locations in Decatur, and the original is now destination dining.
+In the past decade the Big Bob Gibson Bar-B-Q, has achieved national fame on the coat tails of the acclaim slathered on Chef Chris Lilly and his Big Bob Gibson Bar-B-Q competition team.
+Big Bob Gibson’s now has two locations in Decatur, and the original is now destination dining.

 Their BBQ team has won practically every major competition on the circuit.
 Lilly can be seen doing TV commercials for Kingsford charcoal, and he has been featured on the Today Show, USA Today, in the Wall Street Journal, Martha Stewart Living and numerous other publications.
 You can even sit at the foot of the master and learn how to make championship barbecue by watching his DVD series.

-Big Bob's red sauce has been named “Best on the Planet” at the American Royal Open in Kansas City, but their signature Alabama white BBQ sauce for chicken is their most famous because it is unique, although it now has several imitators.
+Big Bob Gibson’s red sauce has been named “Best on the Planet” at the American Royal Open in Kansas City, but their signature Alabama white BBQ sauce for chicken is their most famous because it is unique, although it now has several imitators.

 A few years after I wrote this recipe, Lilly published a damn fine cookbook, and there is a white sauce recipe in it.
 But he is coy.
 He says “There is now a large number of ‘authentic’ versions of Big Bob’s original secret recipe and cooking method – all different from one another.
 This is one of my favorites.”